What Fractional Executives Actually Earn: Rates by Role (2026)

 Some fractional leaders do offer day rates, particularly for project-based or advisory work.
 In Australia, senior fractional executives typically charge $2,000 to $4,000 AUD per day for project work.
 In the US, day rates for comparable seniority often sit between $1,500 and $4,000 USD.
 In the UK, £1,200 to £3,000 GBP per day is a reasonable benchmark for C-suite calibre talent.

 The retainer model is more common for ongoing operational roles, where the executive is embedded in the business, attending leadership meetings, managing teams, and driving outcomes week to week.
 Project or advisory models suit specific deliverables: a fundraising process, a go-to-market strategy, a technology audit.
+Across the market, 69.5% of fractional professionals charge between $5,000 and $10,000 per month per client (Vendux, 2025), with rates rising from there for deeper scope and scarcer expertise.

 If you want to understand what fractional work actually involves before looking at rates, that context will help you assess whether a retainer or project model suits your situation.